Water Sample Collection (refer to "Fees" for price list)

 samples in bottles supplied by Lanfax Labs will be accepted.
 Samples presented in

-a sample.
-Plastic bottles will be dispatched upon request.
+for chemical analysis will be dispatched upon request.

 Faecal coliform are used to indicate the likely risk of water being contaminated, all drinking water samples should have a nil count per 100 mL sample.
-However, a "nil count" result does not necessarily mean that the water is not contaminated, it only indicates the condition of the water at the time of sampling.
+However, a "nil count" result does not necessarily mean that the water is not contaminated, it only indicates the condition of the water sample at the time of sampling.

 Sources of Contamination

 Septic tanks and drainfields leaking into wells, bores and surface streams is a common cause of water contamination.
 Dead animals in the water supply, runoff containing faeces (manures) entering the well or draining into the bore may also cause contamination.
-There's considerable bacteria on our skin, so any contact with the water may contaminate it.
+There's considerable bacterial colonisation on our skin, so any contact with the water may contaminate it.

 Your hands, clothing and other objects may be contaminated by bacteria.
 DO NOT place fingers into the water sample bottle and DO NOT allow the lip of the bottle to touch the tap while you are filling it.